 Kemp was hit the hardest—and to many eyes, was really a low-level fall guy—but 11 others were also swept up in the investigation.
 Four of them (two bank executives, one fast-food restaurateur from Detroit, and a printer/mistress) were found guilty of various offenses, including lying to grand juries and the FBI.

 The man upon whom this grimy conspiracy circled like a gas station toilet bowl was Ronald A. White—bond lawyer, Democratic fund-raiser, and personal friend of Mayor John Street.
 Mayor Street wasn’t ultimately implicated in any wrongdoing.
 But the episode laid out how political pay-to-play works in real time:

-White gives money and/or fundraises for Mayor Street.
+- White gives money to and/or fundraises for Mayor Street.

 Federal prosecutors didn’t actually need to go after White at all.
 He died of cancer before the case could be brought to trial.
 Corey Kemp and his 27 felonies would have to suffice, then.

 Do we have laws to prevent pay-to-play in Philly politics?